EEG-Based Consumer Behaviour Prediction: An Exploration from Classical Machine Learning to Graph Neural Networks: Methodology

 \subsubsection{Feature Extraction}

-For the neural network-based method, at first spectrum features of EEG signals were extracted, including detailed spectral indices in the delta, theta, alpha, beta, and gamma bands.
-These features were computed from both the Fourier domain (FFT) and the power spectral density (PSD).
+In contrast with the classical model features, the spectral features of EEG signals were extracted and used for training the GNNs.
+These include the Fourier domain (FFT) and the power spectral density (PSD) features from the delta, theta, alpha, beta, and gamma bands.
 Similar to the classical models' feature extraction method, a third-order Butterworth bandpass filter and a channel segmentation method were implemented.